-4.3.3 Except the necessary holes drilled on the base board, the base board should be kept integral.
-The bottom side of the base board should be clean and flat without trespassing any materials, such as wooden sticks, hot-melt glue, cotton strings, rubber bands, etc. Otherwise, these materials trespassing the bottom side of the base board should be removed before the model is submitted to the judges.

-4.4 Floors 4.4.1 Figure 4 shows the minimum area of each floor.
-There are at least five complete floors in the model (Figure 4).
+$ \begin{array}{c} $ Figure 2.
+The allowable site area of the model.
+4.3 Number of wooden sticks fixed on the base board 4.3.1 Drilled holes are allowable on the base board to firmly hold the wooden stick columns; there is no restriction on the number of wooden sticks that can be fixed on the base board.
+4.3.2 It is acceptable to implement enhanced fixture of wooden sticks on the base board (e.g., enlarged holes, cotton string running in a ditch, etc.) as long as the enhancement measures (e.g. enlarged holes, ditches, etc.) is backfilled with hot-melt glue to prevent intentional reduction of the base board weight.
+4.3.3 The base board should be kept integral such that it can be mounted onto the shake table without troubles.
+4.3.4 All of the wooden stick columns must be fixed on the base board.
+Isolated system is not allowed.
+4.4 Floors 4.4.1 Figure 3 shows the minimum area of each floor.
+There are at least five complete floors in the model (Figure 3).
 That is to say, except the first floor (ground floor), there are at least five floors can be loaded with mass blocks.

-4.4.2 The total height of the model, measured from the top of the base board to the top of the roof, must be not less than 55 cm and not larger than 70 cm.

-4.4.3 All floors, including the roof but excluding the first floor, will be loaded with mass blocks.
-The weight factor for the mass blocks on every floor, which will be used to compute the ER, is shown in Figure 4.
+4.4.2 The total height of the model, measured from the top of the base board to be base board. the top of the roof, must be not less than 55 cm and not larger than 70 cm.4.4.3 All floors, including the roof but excluding the first floor, will be loaded with mass blocks.
+The weight factor for the mass blocks on every floor,

-RFL ≧150 3

-7FL - ≧150 3

-RFL 6FL ≧150 2

-5FL - 5FL - ≧150 2

-4FL → 4FL → ≧210 1

-3FL → 3FL → ≥210 1

-2FL → 2FL → ≥210 1

-1FL Floor Area 1FL (cm2) Mini. req.
-7 Floors floors Floors

-Figure 4.
-Floor layout.